 One study posited that DPP-4 drugs muliply the number and mass of beta cells, which secrete insulin, in the pancreas.
 Researchers further found that these beta cells were abnormal.
 They also noted the presence of adenomas, a benign tumor, that may become malignant.

 This finding is notable because it was only documented in Type 2 diabetes patients who took DPP-4 or GLP-1 drugs (Byetta and Victoza, which are related to DDP-4 medications), and not in people with diabetes who had taken other types of medications.

 In 2011, the drug maker added a warning to its label regarding the risk for Pancreatitis.

 In 2013, researchers commenced a study of 16,492 patients to determine whether Onglyza might provide heart-protective benefits in addition to controlling blood sugar.
 Instead of protecting the heart, scientists found the drug posed a small elevation in heart failure risk.

 Some doctors believe the drug should probably not be taken by patients with risk factors for heart failure.

-Additional Studies in 2015 indicated a higher-than-normal risk of thyroid cancer while confirming the increased risk of pancreatic cancer and heart failure.
+Additional Studies in 2015 indicated a higher-than-normal risk of thyroid cancer while confirming an increased risk of pancreatic cancer and heart failure.

 Onglyza and Kombiglyze XR Lawsuits

 Lawsuits are being filed now.
 In the past, drugs in the same class as Onglyza and Kombiglyze XR, like Januvia, which are also associated with pancreatic cancer, have resulted in hundreds of lawsuits against the drug manufacturers.
-If you've taken one of these medications and subsequently were diagnosed with Pancreatitis, Pancreatic Cancer, Thyroid Cancer or Heart Failure, McNamara Law Firm, PLLC can help.
+If you have taken one of these medications and were subsequently diagnosed with Pancreatitis, Pancreatic Cancer, Thyroid Cancer or Heart Failure, McNamara Law Firm, PLLC can help.
 Call us at 520-624-0126.